Hai Van Pass, Vietnam - RooWanders

 Ancient Capital Hue

-For our travels in Hue, we stayed with the highly hospitable and convenient Soleil Boutique.
+For my travels in Hue, I stayed with the highly hospitable and convenient Soleil Boutique.
 Breakfast was included, and their complimentary coffee was delicious.

 If you’re looking for something more premium, there’s the White Lotus Hue Hotel and Jade Scene Hotel.
 Both are highly reviewed for their services and their locations.